epkuznetsova/capstone_project_carsales/README.md

-# capstone_project: Multi-Objective Problem on the example of buying a car.
+# capstone_project: Multi-Objective Optimization Problem on the example of buying a car.
-GA Capstone Project
+Imagine you want to buy a car.
+Usually you know which make and model you want.
+Let's assume that you are planning to buy Toyota Corolla.
+You go to a website to check avaliable cars.